 User Guide for Tide clocks

-Your tide clock needs internet to fetch the current time and tide predictions.
+Your clock needs internet to fetch the current time and tide predictions.

 First-time setup: